Deep Orthogonal Hypersphere Compression for Anomaly Detection: Supplemented Algorithm Procedures

-Algorithm \ref{algorithm_1} summarizes the procedure of DOHSC in detail.
-It starts with graph representation learning and promotes the training data to approximate the center of a hypersphere while adding an orthogonal projection layer.
-Also, DO2HSC is recapped in Algorithm \ref{algorithm_2} and also starts with same graph representation learning.
-Differently, DOHSC is utilized of few epochs to initial the decision boundaries and after that, improved optimization is applied.
+Here, we present the detailed procedures for DOHSC and DO2HSC in Algorithms \ref{algorithm_general_1} and \ref{algorithm_2}, respectively.
+It begins with a representation learning module and promotes the training data to approximate the center of a hypersphere while adding an orthogonal projection layer.
+In addition, DO2HSC is recapped in Algorithm \ref{algorithm_2} and begins with the same representation learning.
+In contrast, DOHSC utilizes a few epochs to initialize the decision boundaries, after which improved optimization is applied.
+A graph-level extension is presented in Algorithm \ref{algorithm_3}.
+The main difference is that graph representation learning with maximization of the mutual information constraint is applied to substitute the common representation learning module.
+Similarly, the graph-level DO2HSC is the combination of the representation learning part in the graph-level DOHSC and the anomaly detection part in the common DO2HSC.